ConacBreslin/technostalgia/README.md

 - [Google Fonts](https://fonts.google.com/) was used to choose and import the font.
 - Foreground/Backgound contrast was checked using [contrast-ratio.com](https://contrast-ratio.com/).
 - The space invader image for the favicon was found in [iconfinder.com](https://www.iconfinder.com/)
-- the favicon image was converted to an .ico file using [favicon.io](https://favicon.io/)
+- The favicon image was converted to an .ico file using [favicon.io](https://favicon.io/)
-- instructions for adding the favicon were found on [flask.palletsprojects.co](https://flask.palletsprojects.com/) _ Inorma
+- Instructions for adding the favicon were found on [flask.palletsprojects.co](https://flask.palletsprojects.com/)
 - The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/), [pythonmorsels.com](https://www.pythonmorsels.com/)
 - The html code was formatted using [webformatter.com](https://webformatter.com/html)
-- Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
+- Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found on [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
 - The images were formatted using [https://tinypng.com/](https://tinypng.com/)
 - Help on datetime was found on [pythonexamples.org](https://pythonexamples.org/python-datetime-now/)
-- INformation on jinja filters was found on [exponea.com](https://docs.exponea.com/docs/filters) Information on date formatting was found on [jquery-az.com](https://www.jquery-az.com/python-datetime-to-string/) and [sendwithus.com](https://support.sendwithus.com/jinja/jinja_time/)
+- Information on jinja filters was found on [exponea.com](https://docs.exponea.com/docs/filters)
+- Information on date formatting was found on [jquery-az.com](https://www.jquery-az.com/python-datetime-to-string/) and [sendwithus.com](https://support.sendwithus.com/jinja/jinja_time/)

--
+- I made use of tutorials from [www.freecodecamp.org](https://www.freecodecamp.org/), [codemy.com](https://codemy.com/) and [www.udemy.com](https://www.udemy.com/)
 ## Images
 - The images were stored in [Imgur](https://i.imgur.com/)
 - The Walkman image is by [Florian Schmetz on unsplash.com](https://unsplash.com/photos/Rks6FTfX5OU)